 English Proficiency RequirementsThe English proficiency requirement for this course is IELTS 5.5

 Progression and Articulation Routes

-If you successfully achieve this course you will be automatically offered a place on either
+If you successfully complete this course you will be automatically offered a place on either:

 - Next steps Routes into Care

 - Childhood Practice, Health and Social Services, Level 4 or 5 courses in January

 We will work with you to identify the most suitable course to meet your learning interests and needs.

 This course is designed to introduce you to a range of skills and learning that will support you to further study or employment.

 These future career options could include working with children in a nursery, supporting people with additional support needs or looking after older people in a residential care setting.